Editor’s note: In 2020, the Jewish new year begins on the evening on Friday September 18 and concludes on the evening of Sunday September 20.

 Fold in self-raising flour, rye flour, apple and spices.
-Pour into 9-inch cake tin or divide into two loaf tins.
+Pour into a greased 9-inch cake tin or divide into two loaf tins.
 Bake at 150°C for 50–60 minutes.

 If you like: cool, halve longways, layer with apricot jam and coat with chocolate ganache for extra moistness.

 Otherwise, garnish with walnuts and glacé cherries.